dokterdok/Continuity-Activation-Tool/README.md

 **[Download link](https://github.com/dokterdok/Continuity-Activation-Tool/archive/master.zip)**
 =======

+**You can donate to keep this project alive by sending some bucks to catbetaelcap@gmail.com via PayPal.
+Thanks :)**

 ## Features
 * Activate Continuity: Does a Continuity compatibility check, makes a backup of the Systems kexts before and after patching, applies patches relevant to the current configuration.
 * System Diagnostic: Produces a report of the current system parameters influencing Continuity.